 Put the strawberry preserves into a bowl and stir briskly to smooth.
-Spoon about ⅓ cup of the preserves onto the cake, smoothing to cover.
+Spoon about 1/3 cup of the preserves onto the cake, smoothing to cover.
 On top, arrange sliced berries, cut side down; brush the remaining preserves over the berries to make them glisten.
-Remove the foil and sides, slice, and serve.

 Remove cheesecake from the pan, slice, and serve.